 There is considerable variation in how individual systems on the market execute these three processes.
-There are also numerous additional features available that deliver a variety of “must have” and “nice to have” capabilities.
+There are also numerous additional features available that deliver a variety of “nice to have” and “must have” capabilities.
 These features may offer add-on functionality, but they also may reflect a different approach to executing a specific process.

-What Are the Advanced Features of a CPQ System?
+What are Advanced Features of a CPQ System?

 We will examine a number of these and look at why they are important to your search for the best configure-price-quote software (CPQ) system.

 Acquiring a CPQ system is a great way to improve the quality of the customer experience delivered, ensure accuracy in your order-processing and production processes and increase sales efficiency.

 Price lists, part lists and product information all present security and administrative challenges.
 Any tool or system that regularly accesses or uses this data must be built around established protocols and practices that ensure the protection of the information and maintenance of your proprietary data.
 Your IT group can work with you to determine what protocols, practices and technology are appropriate for your enterprise.

 Certain elements associated with usage and security should be maintained within the IT infrastructure.
 At the same time, administrative functions such as user authorisations, price updates, product information updates and other maintenance functions will need to be available to management and administrative personnel in the field or within the sales organisation and product management groups involved.

 These individuals are best suited to identify what functionality should be made available to each specific user.
 They will regulate who authorises discounts and who has access to promotional or country-specific pricing.
 The system is secure, and the price-related decision-making process is deliberate and controllable.